Saintes, Charente-Maritime: Train

 The importance of this railway network is explained by the designation of Saintes as the seat of the Compagnie des chemins de fer des Charentes in 1867, then as the regional seat of the VIIIth arrondissement of the Chemins de fer de l'État from 1911 to 1971.
-The SNCF is still a major employer in the city, and new depots and workshops have been opened in 2009 and 2010.
+The SNCF is still a major employer in the city, and new depots and workshops were opened in 2009 and 2010.

 Population

+Its inhabitants are called Saintaises and Saintais in French.